holidayextras/jsonapi-client/documentation/resource.md

 ### Flattening a resource

-Calling `resourrce.toJSON()` will flatten and merge a Resources type+id, attributes and relations to give a clean view of the resource.
+Calling `resource.toJSON()` will flatten and merge a Resource's type+id, attributes and relations to give a clean view of the resource.
 Nested or known related resources will be excluded.

 ```javascript
 > photo.toJSON();